Amazon, Google, Meta, Microsoft and other tech firms agree to AI safeguards set by the White House

 That testing will also examine the potential for societal harms, such as bias and discrimination, and more theoretical dangers about advanced AI systems that could gain control of physical systems or “self-replicate” by making copies of themselves.

-The companies have also committed to methods for reporting vulnerabilities to their systems and to using digital watermarking to help distinguish between real and AI-generated images known as deepfakes.
+The companies have also committed to methods for reporting vulnerabilities to their systems and to using digital watermarking to help distinguish between real and AI-generated images or audio known as deepfakes.

+Executives from the seven companies met behind closed doors with Biden and other officials Friday as they pledged to follow the standards.

+“He was very firm and clear” that he wanted the companies to continue to be innovative, but at the same time “felt that this needed a lot of attention,” Inflection CEO Mustafa Suleyman said in an interview after the White House gathering.

+“It’s a big deal to bring all the labs together, all the companies,” said Suleyman, whose Palo Alto, California-based startup is the youngest and smallest of the firms.
+“This is supercompetitive and we wouldn’t come together under other circumstances.”

-They will also publicly report flaws and risks in their technology, including effects on fairness and bias, the White House said.
+The companies will also publicly report flaws and risks in their technology, including effects on fairness and bias, according to the pledge.

 Some advocates for AI regulations said Biden’s move is a start but more needs to be done to hold the companies and their products accountable.